hiveeyes/beradio/doc/source/index.rst

 constrained radio link environments.
 It is conceived and used for over-the-air communication within the `Hiveeyes project`_.

-Together with Kotori_, a multi-channel, multi-protocol data acquisition and graphing toolkit for building flexible telemetry solutions, it powers the `Hiveeyes platform`_ ``swarm.hiveeyes.org`` on the gateway side.
+Together with :ref:`Kotori`, a multi-channel, multi-protocol data acquisition and graphing toolkit for building flexible telemetry solutions, it powers the `Hiveeyes system`_ ``swarm.hiveeyes.org`` on the gateway side.

 Feel welcome to join us!